Skip to content

 Coherence - cross domain

-The statistics are linked to the statistics on children and young persons placed in out-of-home care, due to the fact that a municipality is obliged to provide a child, young person or the family preventive measures, before a ruling is made to place a person in out-of-home care.
-Furthermore, some preventive measures can only be granted in connection to a placement in out-of-home care or after.
-Micro-data of the Statistics contain social security numbers, which makes it possible to link the data with other statistics.
+The statistics are interconnected with the data on children and young persons placed in out-of-home care.
+This connection stems from the municipality's obligation to provide supportive measures to a child, young person, or family before a decision is made to place them in out-of-home care.
+Additionally, certain supportive measures can only be granted in conjunction with a placement in out-of-home care or after such a placement has been implemented.

 Coherence - internal